syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/OLAP-Client-Elements.md

 ### Split Button

 Split Button highlights the elements in the Axis Element Builder.
 It holds measures, dimensions, named set.
-When a dimension/hierarchy/level/named set node is dragged and dropped from Cube Dimensional Browser into Axis Element Builder, a Split Button is created displaying the corresponding dimension/named set caption.
+When a dimension/hierarchy/level/named set node is dragged and dropped from Cube Dimensional Browser into Axis Element Builder, a Split Button is created along with displaying the corresponding dimension/named set caption.

 When a measure node is dragged and dropped, the Axis Element Builder will create a Split Button for holding the Measures.
-The next time a measure is added, it maintains the same single Split Button to hold the entire measure collection.
+The next time when a measure is added, it maintains the same single Split Button to hold the entire measure collection.

-Split Buttons can be removed with the help of delete icon available in it.
+Split Buttons can be removed with the help of remove button which is available on its side.

 ![](OLAP-Client-Elements_images/Measure split button.png)